ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-11-26-practicing-rails.markdown

 >
 > I heard a lot of people I trust and respect suggest trying waking up a little earlier for a week or so.
 I did, and it was hard, and I felt totally unproductive.
 >
-> But somehow, once I measured my actual productivity, I found out I was twice as pro- ductive in the mornings as the evenings.
+> But somehow, once I measured my actual productivity, I found out I was twice as productive in the mornings as the evenings.
 This is crazy, because it felt like the exact opposite!

 I really need to give it a shot.